DefinetlyNotAI/Solidworks-Crack/GUIDE.md

+> [!IMPORTANT]
+> If you haven't checked the main page PLEASE go there, it will explain the preparation steps and many important info, not doing so may result in issues

 ## Steps to activate

 1) Disable your internet, this is to stop the software from running checks on itself during installation